 An exhibition at the American Museum in Britain which is located just outside Bath.

-This exhibition which runs until 1st Nov 2015 brings together a range of objects that commemorate family milestones.
+This exhibition which ran back in 2015 brings together a range of objects that commemorate family milestones.
 As well as featuring historic quilts from major collections, the exhibition also showcases superb costumes – christening, wedding and funeral.

-For Hatched we have christening gowns and babies bonnets plus a wonderful and interesting selection of gifts that mark the event.
+For Hatched we have christening gowns and babies bonnets.
+There is also a wonderful and interesting selection of gifts that mark the event.

 For Matched we can enjoy a selection of wedding gowns, quilts and furniture.

-In Despatched we get to see the aristry of burial clothes and also what the best dressed widow would be expected to wear, as well as several quilts
+In Despatched we get to see the artistry of burial clothes.
+You will see what the best dressed widow would be expected to wear, as well as several quilts

 and for Patched of course we get to enjoy a selection of quilts.